microsoft/ComplianceCxE/docs/playbooks/teamsdlp.md

 ## Data Loss Prevention for Teams-DLP
 A DLP policy helps organizations prevent data loss.
 It also helps users to make better decisions when sending SITs knowingly or unknowingly.
 The process of creating a unified DLP policy with Teams as the workload is explained in the later sections of this document.

 !!!
 Tip
     Please refer to [User Experience](#user-experience), before starting this process.

 Currently, Teams-DLP supports protecting data while sharing a message or a file that contains sensitive information via 1-1 chat or through channel messages.
 Below are some of the scenarios of an elevated level.
-The detailed screenshots with test results have been explained in [User Experince](#user-experience) of this document.
+The detailed screenshots with test results have been explained in [User Experience](#user-experience) of this document.

 ### Protecting Sensitive Information in Messages:
 If someone is trying to share a chat message that contains sensitive information to an external user or guest, based on the creation of DLP-Rule for the Teams workload, the message will be blocked within seconds.
 Both the sender and receiver see the message blocked notification.